 - Research by the Arizona State University, also found no significant difference between a low- and high-carb diet.

-While writing this article, I have assumed that you are in relatively good health, train often and are not severely obese.
-If that’s true, then it’s highly unlikely that you will achieve inferior results by eating carbs.
+While writing this article, I have assumed that you are in relatively good health, train often, and are not severely obese.
+If that’s true, it’s highly unlikely that you will achieve inferior results by eating carbs.

-But some people genuinely find it easier to get lean, by using a low-carb approach.
-If you are one of them, then there is no reason for you to switch to a high-carb diet.
-There will always be a group of people that will react different than the rest.
+But some people genuinely find it easier to get lean by using a low-carb approach.
+If you are one of them, you should feel free to maintain a low-carb diet, as long as it consists of mostly nutrient-dense foods.

 When insulin resistance comes into play